ediakatos/template-poetry-github-actions/README.md

-# MapAction Python Development Template
+# MapAction Python Development Template with Poetry and Github Actions